Free-energy landscapes and insertion pathways for peptides in membrane environment: Introduction

 The theoretical study reported here is custom-made for variants of the \emph{pH Low Insertion Peptide} (pHLIP) family \cite{RAS+08, AKW+10, KWW+12, WAR16, NWK+16, HSQ+16}, but not to the exclusion of other peptides with similar attributes.
 The sequences of three pHLIP variants are shown in Fig.~\ref{fig:f9} with some relevant features highlighted.
 The positioning in the sequence of charged residues and polar residues is instrumental for the solubility of pHLIP in water.
 The hydrophobic residues provide the affinity for adsorption of pHLIP to the water-lipid interface.
 The protonatable negative charges at and near the (inserting) \textsf{C} terminus make pHLIP sensitive to the experimentally controllable and reversible change in pH.

 The \textsf{Trp} residues are markers for fluorescent spectroscopy, by which the insertion and exit processes are monitored \cite{KWW+12,TYM+09, RKB01}.
 The three pHLIP variants with \textsf{Trp} at different positions in the sequence of residues are designed to yield clues about the modes of insertion and exit.
 The conformational changes between coil and helix segments that accompany both insertion and exit can be monitored by circular dichroism (CD) spectroscopy \cite{KWW+12, VSS+18}.
 The helix-inhibiting \textsf{Pro} residue near the center of the sequence may be instrumental for the mechanics of the insertion process, allowing a kink between two fully formed helical segments \cite{note2, Heij91, CBS02, WD91}.
+Peptide insertion into membranes is, of course, a wider field of research beyond the limited focus of this study.
+There are aggregates of peptides which interact with membranes in significantly different ways, by forming pores, for example.
+In this work no peptide aggregates are being considered.

 The following sections are about fields, profiles, landscapes, and pathways: fields of environmental parameters (Sec.~\ref{sec:mem-env}), profiles for local properties of long polypeptides (Sec.~\ref{sec:prof}), landscapes for global properties of short peptides (Sec.~\ref{sec:land}), and pathways associated with descending free energy of short peptides (Sec.~\ref{sec:inserpath}).
-Finally, we briefly discuss effects not yet accounted for and outline the challenges facing kinetic study (Sec.~\ref{sec:con-out}).
+Finally, we briefly discuss effects not yet accounted for and outline the challenges facing kinetic studies (Sec.~\ref{sec:con-out}).